southern-cross-ai/BabyJoey/README.md

 ### 🚀 main.py
 The entry point of BabyJoey.
 This script parses arguments, sets up configurations, and invokes the training loop.

-### ⚙️ config.py
-Contains configuration settings and hyperparameters for easy management and modification.

 ### 📋 requirements.txt
 Lists the dependencies required to run BabyJoey, which can be installed using `pip`.